Amalzgit/Amalzgit/README.md

-# Hi there! 👋 Welcome to My GitHub Profile
+# Hi there! 👋 Welcome to My GitHub

 ## 🚀 About Me
 Hello!
 I'm Amal Johnson, a passionate MERN Stack Developer with expertise in building efficient, scalable applications using JavaScript, TypeScript, MongoDB, PostgreSQL, Express.js, and Node.js.
 I have experience working with cloud platforms such as AWS and tools like Git and Nginx.
 I enjoy collaborating in dynamic team environments to deliver innovative solutions.